RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/staf-starter.md

 ## 2\.3 To restore files

 Note : The restoration can be asynchronous.
-So to handle file well restored, the STAFController us a IClientCollectListener object.
-After each restoration success or fail the IClientCollectListener is notify.
+So to handle files well restored, the STAFController uses a IClientCollectListener object.
+After each restoration success or fail the IClientCollectListener is notified.

 ```java
 // List of STAF URL of files to restore.